DaneHarrison/Static-resume/README.md

 ]

 ```
-28. Edit the project folders _index.md to contain your personal information from your markdown resume
+28. Edit the project folders _index.md to contain your personal information from your Markdown resume

 29. Delete all the files in the contribution folder **except _index.md**

-30. Adjust and rename the markdown files in the creations folder so there is a markdown file for every project you plan to add **in addition to _index.md**
+30. Adjust and rename the Markdown files in the creations folder so there is a Markdown file for every project you plan to add **in addition to _index.md**

-31. Modify the markdown files from *steps 30* as follows:
+31. Modify the Markdown files from *steps 30* as follows:
 ```
 {
     "title": "your projects name",